OFFIS-DAI/Mango.jl/paper/paper.md

 Large scale multi-agent simulations allow studying the behavior of these participants in energy markets and grid simulations.

 The Python version of `mango` has already been succesfully applied to various research areas in the energy domain, including coalition formation in multi-energy networks [@schrage:2023], distributed market participation of battery storage units [@tiemann:2022], distributed black start [@stark:2021], and investigating the impact of communication topologies on distributed optimization heuristics [@holly:2021].
-New Julia-based projects using `Mango.jl` are currently in active development.
+New Julia-based projects using `Mango.jl` are in active development.

 # Related Frameworks
 To our knowledge, there is no julia-based multi-agent framework with a focus on agent communication and distributed operation like `Mango.jl`.